LOADING

 Amyotrophic Lateral Sclerosis (ALS), which in the UK is called Motor Neurone Disease.
 A motor neuron is a nerve cell that makes voluntary muscle movements.
 MND is a disease in which these cells stop working properly.

 MND affects a person’s ability to move voluntarily.
-It stops people eating, walking and talking, for example, but doesn’t stop them from thinking or feeling, effectively leaving sufferers ‘locked in’ to their bodies.
+It stops people eating, walking, and talking, for example, but doesn’t stop them from thinking or feeling, effectively leaving sufferers ‘locked in’ to their bodies.
 There is no known cure at the moment.

-Prior to the challenge, public awareness of the disease was relatively limited.
+Before the challenge, public awareness of the disease was relatively limited.

 If this is not a great achievement, I don’t know what is!